rameliaz/my-website/academic-kickstart-master/content/courses/course-materials.md

   weight = 1
 +++

 I will share all materials from all undergraduate courses I taught here to the public.
-Slides are licensed [<i class="fab fa-creative-commons"></i>](https://creativecommons.org), so everyone is welcome to share and reproduce the slides.
+Slides are [<i class="fab fa-creative-commons"></i>](https://creativecommons.org) licensed, so everyone is welcome to share and reproduce the slides.

 Here is the list of my taught courses in 2019: